neptune-ai/docs/docs/learn-about-neptune/experiment_tracking.rst

     |Here is an example|.

-- **Terminal outputs**: Neptune automatically saves everything that is printed to your terminal and groups it into stdout (output) and stderr (error messages). |See this example|.
+- **Terminal outputs**: Neptune automatically saves everything that is printed to your terminal and groups it into stdout (output) and stderr (error messages). |monitoring|.

 - **Properties**: You can log your experiment information like status, data version, or anything else as a name:value (text) pair.
 Neptune properties are mutable - you can change them later.
-See the lower section in |this example|.
+See the lower section in |properties|.

 - **Tags**: You can attach tags (text) to every experiment to make the experiment organization easier.
 For more information, see `Organize experiments <../learn-about-neptune/ui.html#organize-experiments>`_.